For how long, and at what age can a Maine Coon be left home alone? This section addresses both long work days and away trips.

 You mention the word "family" so I'm thinking there are two or more peple in the house.
 I don't know if there is any way for you to stagger or alternate your time away from home so she's only alone for one day?
 That would be no problem.

-It's fine to leave cats for a few days when away on occasional trips, and some cats may handle it just fine on a regular basis.
+Some folks find it's fine to leave cats for a few days when away on occasional trips, and some cats may handle it just fine on a regular basis.

 The best advice I can give is to speak with her current owner and see what they think.
 It'll depend on her nature.